magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="100%" />

+As shown above, in the given mapping, we are confident that the largest transmission lineage contains no more than 33 tips.

-#### Estimating importation and local transmission
+## Estimating importation and local transmission

-Here we focus on Norway and run LineageHomology on the observed tips in Norway before the contribution of importation and local transmission events over time.
+LineageHomology can also be used to estimate importation and local transmission over time from the phylogeographic mapping.
+Here we focus on Norway and run LineageHomology on the observed tips in Norway before estimating the contribution of importation and local transmission events over time in Norway.

 ``` r
 library(pbapply)